When someone has an egg allergy, the body's immune

 Not all companies label for cross-contamination, so if in doubt, call or email the

 company to be sure.

-hands before eating.
-If you don't have soap and water, you can use hand-cleaning
+his or her hands before eating.
+If soap and water aren't available, use hand-cleaning

 wipes.
 But don't use hand sanitizer gels or sprays.
 Hand sanitizers only get rid of

 germs — they don't get rid of egg proteins.

 Keep foods that contain egg in a separate part of your kitchen so they don't contaminate

 your child's food.
 When preparing food, wash dishes and utensils with dishwashing